 Hunting Deer in North America

-Many hunters are always on the lookout for deer during hunting season for sport or meat.
+Many hunters are always looking for deer during hunting season for sport or meat.
 Deer meat is a delicacy in many homes and is known as venison.
 It’s a good source of natural protein and comes with loads of other nutritional benefits.

 In the US, hunters go after whitetail deer and mule deer.
 However, you need to hunt during the good season and have a permit from state governments.
 Each state has rules and regulations that each hunter must respect when hunting.